-When setting up a business or a startup, one has to resist the temptation of seeing oneself as a demiurge.
+When setting up a business or a startup web development company, one has to resist the temptation of seeing oneself as a demiurge.
 The first thing to do if you’re a very young business shark is to try to see the work that you’re doing from the perspective of your potential customers since they’re the ones that need to be impressed and charmed.
 Why should they trust you and invest in your product or service?
 What is it that you offer that makes you stand out among hundreds and thousands of other similar companies?
 How can they tell that the quality of your product or service is high if they don’t know a thing about you?
 That’s exactly the point when your corporate identity comes into play.

 What is a corporate identity?